ninthwalker/WoWCDNotifier/README.md

 3. This does not touch or modify World of Warcraft in any way and conforms to all TOS/EULA.

 4. Please put in a github request for any feature requests or if a cooldown you want is not working.
-Otherwise join us on the discord server for other help.
+Otherwise join us in the discord server for other help.
 Thanks!

 ## Screenshots & Videos
 coming soon